KDE/clazy/README.md

 `clazy -Xclang -plugin-arg-clang-lazy -Xclang level0,detaching-temporary` Don't forget to re-run cmake/qmake/etc if you altered the c++ flags to specify flags.

-# clang-standalone and JSON database support
+# clazy-standalone and JSON database support

 The `clazy-standalone` binary allows you to run clazy over a compilation database JSON file, in the same way you would use `clang-tidy` or other clang tooling.
 This way you don't need to build your application,